Wednesday, April 23, 2008

 Ukrainians in America

+The Ukrainian Americans have had great impact on professional sports in the US.
 Many have excelled in hockey, football, baseball, and soccer.
 Three Ukrainians have been inducted into the NFL's Football Hall of Fame in Canton, Ohio.
 These three athletes are Bronko Nagurski, Church Bednarik, and Mike Ditka.
 Bill Mosienko of the Chicago Blackhawks holds the NHL record for the fastest "hat trick" scoring all three goals with in 21 seconds.

+Wayne Gretzky, holder of many NHL records and currently #1 on the list of top 50 hockey players of all time, is also of Ukrainian decent.
+His Grandmother was born in Pidhaitse Ukraine, and his Grandfater is from Belarus.
+Wayne's father spoke Ukrainian as his first language.
 Two Ukrainians still playing in the NHL are Nikolai Zherdev of the Columbus Blue Jackets and Alexei Zhitnik of the New York Islanders.
 Another famous Ukrainian is the host of Jeopardy, Alex Trebek.
 Alex Trebek, who woulda thought?
 Its exciting to learn about famous Americans of Ukrainian decent and specifically, their involvement in professional athletics!

 Tuesday, April 15, 2008